 This displays all current warnings, watches and advisories.
-The configuration menu will allow the user to select "Warnings" only which will only show tornado, severe thunderstorm, blizzard, winter storm and ice storm warnings.
+The Options menu will allow the user to select "Warnings" only which will only show tornado, severe thunderstorm, blizzard, winter storm and ice storm warnings.

 This displays wind barbs from the RAP model based on the height selected

 through one of the weather displays (CVA, Icing and RAP temperature, RH and

 wind speed).
 If the user selects temperature at 2000' AGL, the winds at 2000'